sophiethedeveloper/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

 2. Describe the different phases of the component lifecycle.
+React component lifecycle has three categories – Mounting, Updating and Unmounting.
+The render() is the most used lifecycle method.
+It is a pure function.
+You cannot set state in render()
+The componentDidMount() happens as soon as your component is mounted.
+You can set state here but with caution.
+The componentDidUpdate() happens as soon as the updating happens.
+You can set state here but with caution.

 3. Demonstrate an understanding of class component lifecycle methods.

 4. Define stateful logic.
+  Stateful logic is any code that uses state, but in the case of hooks I would define it as a behaviour created with the use of one or more hooks.

 5. Describe how to test a React component with React Testing Library.
+  1) create a file in the following format: filename.test.js
+  2) import React from 'react'
+  3) import {render, screen, fireEvent} from "@testing-library/react";
+  4) import component file that you want to test
+  5) initialize a test rendering the component
+  6) initialize a second test using the AAA method (Arrange, Act, Assert)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.